Departments of Government

 (6) Assist the Division of Facilities Management in developing the state facilities energy management plan as required in § 8806(c) of Title 29 [repealed]; and

-(7) Facilitate the development of a comprehensive State Energy Plan designed to protect the health, safety and welfare of the citizens and economy of the State and which shall include, but not be limited to:
+(7) Develop and update, at least every 5 years, a comprehensive State Energy Plan designed to protect the health, safety and welfare of the citizens and economy of the State, support the State’s greenhouse gas emissions reduction targets, and support implementation of the State’s Climate Action Plan.
+The State Energy Plan shall include:

 a.
 Encouraging and promoting conservation of energy through reducing wasteful, uneconomical or inefficient uses of energy;